 How long does altitude training take?

-How long does the effect of altitude training last?
+How long do the effects of altitude training last?

-The duration of both the training’s effects and the adaptation effects remain controversial in the field of science.
-The first few days after a longer stay at high altitudes involves a regeneration phase, which means that you should reduce both the amount of trainings and the intensity.
+The duration of both the training’s effects and the adaptation remain controversial in the field of science.
+The first few days after a longer stay at high altitudes involves a regeneration phase, which means that you should reduce both the amount of training and its intensity.
 You may even notice a drop in your performance at first, so a short break can help you get back on your feet.
-Also, various studies have come to the conclusion that the effect of good altitude training lasts between three and five weeks and probably even longer.
-Plus, red blood cells (erythrocytes) only live in the body for a maximum of 120 days.
+Various studies have come to the conclusion that the effect of good altitude training lasts between three and five weeks and probably even longer.
+Red blood cells (erythrocytes) only live in the body for a maximum of 120 days.
 As a result, the effects cannot last more than 4 months.

 Training with an altitude mask and in an altitude tent

 With technical aids, altitude training can be carried out without mountains, be it in the city or at home.
-There are several products on the market, such as masks or tents that can be used for training and simulate “artificial hypoxia”.
+There are several products on the market, such as masks or tents that can be used for training that simulate “artificial hypoxia”.
 For example, a person may ride a bicycle ergometer and breathe through a special mask to simulate reduced oxygen conditions.
-Plus, there are also tents that can be set up on your bed and will simulate sleeping in hypoxic conditions.
-Also, some cities now feature altitude training centres that provide special training rooms in hypoxic conditions and can therefore also simulate altitude training.
+There are also tents that can be set up on your bed and will simulate sleeping in hypoxic conditions.
+Some cities now have altitude training centres that provide special training rooms in hypoxic conditions and can therefore also simulate altitude training.

-Since every person reacts differently to altitude and some people even suffer from “altitude sickness”, it makes sense to check your tolerance before going on your mountaineering adventure.
-Also, a medical check should be carried out before starting your long, high-altitude journey, as well as before a simulated altitude training.
+Since every person reacts differently to altitude and some people even suffer from altitude sickness, it makes sense to check your tolerance before going on your mountaineering adventure.
+A medical check should be carried out before starting your long, high-altitude journey, as well as before simulated altitude training.
 So, if you’re preparing for an expedition or high-altitude trek, training in special hypoxic chambers can be quite useful.

 Is altitude training also useful for recreational athletes?

-A well-planned altitude training can be very useful for recreational athletes and hobby alpinists.
-So, it’s important to consolidate your own endurance performance and ensure that it’s at a good level beforehand.
+A well-planned altitude training session can be very useful for recreational athletes and hobby alpinists.
+But it’s important to consolidate your own endurance performance and ensure that it’s at a good level beforehand.
 In other words, you should do sports, run and hill walk on a regular basis for a few years before considering an altitude training camp.
-Also, a good state of health along with some experience with training are necessary to achieve a positive effect.
+A good state of health along with some training experience are necessary to achieve a positive effect.

 For recreational athletes, we recommend not going too hard with the training right off the bat and not to work at maximum intensity straight away.
-Your own assessment will improve with time and your body will then be able to take on new training impulses.
+Your condition will improve with time and your body will then be able to take on more ambitious training targets.